cedricwalter/cedricwalter.github.io/content/posts/crypto/2020-04-12-bitcoin-ethereum-price-monitoring-on-your-raspberry-pi.md

   * Nginx instead of Apache
   * An easier setup, with less steps
-  * You can display Bitcoin, Ethereum or any other cryptocurrencies (<a href="https://github.com/cedricwalter/raspicryptoticker/issues" target="_blank" rel="noreferrer noopener">request</a>)
+  * You can display Bitcoin, Ethereum or any other cryptocurrencies https://github.com/cedricwalter/raspicryptoticker/issues"
   * I also provide a ready to use image

 ## Shopping list